-You can’t go to Singapore and not have a sling!
+You can’t visit Singapore and not indulge in a Singapore Sling at Raffles!

 30 ml Gin

 120 ml Pineapple Juice

 7.5 ml Cointreau